specialunderwear/as3-injector/README.markdown

 ## Compiler arguments

 Since this utility uses custom meta tags (Inject and InjectComplete) you should keep these meta tags while compiling your swf files.
+This only applies when you are not compiling your project in debug mode.
 Include the following two lines in your compiler arguments:

 * `-keep-as3-metadata+=Inject`
 * `-keep-as3-metadata+=InjectComplete`